Ciliary ganglion

-The ciliary ganglion is a bundle of nerves, parasympathetic ganglion located just behind the eye in the posterior orbit.
+The ciliary ganglion is a parasympathetic ganglion located just behind the eye in the posterior orbit.
 It is 1–2 mm in diameter and in humans contains approximately 2,500 neurons.
 The ganglion contains postganglionic parasympathetic neurons.
 These neurons supply the pupillary sphincter muscle, which constricts the pupil, and the ciliary muscle which contracts to make the lens more convex.
 Both of these muscles are involuntary since they are controlled by the parasympathetic division of the autonomic nervous system.

 The ciliary ganglion is one of four parasympathetic ganglia of the head.
 The others are the submandibular ganglion, pterygopalatine ganglion, and otic ganglion.

 Structure

 The ciliary ganglion contains postganglionic parasympathetic neurons that supply the ciliary muscle and the pupillary sphincter muscle.
 Because of the much larger size of the ciliary muscle, 95% of the neurons in the ciliary ganglion innervate it compared to the pupillary sphincter.

 Roots

 Three types of axons enter the ciliary ganglion but only the preganglionic parasympathetic axons synapse there.
 The entering axons are arranged into three roots which join enter the posterior surface of the ganglion: